Ahmadhassan0/order-summary-component/README.md

-# Product Preview Card Component 👨‍💻
+# Order Summary Component 👨‍💻

 ## Project Overview 🌟

 This is a front-end coding challenge completed for [Frontend Mentor](https://www.frontendmentor.io).
-The challenge was to build a product preview card component and make it look as close to the provided design as possible.
+The challenge was to build a order summary component and make it look as close to the provided design as possible.

 ## Technologies Used 💻